Complex Riemannian Foliations of open K\"ahler manifolds: Introduction

 A central theme in the study of foliations is the classification of Riemannian foliations whose leaves satisfy natural geometric conditions.
 This question can be traced back to Cartan, who asked if every hypersurface in a round sphere with constant principal curvatures comes from a cohomogeneity one action.
 Known classifications, such as the work of Gromoll-Grove \cite{gg} or Kollross \cite{kollross} have mainly concentrated on two cases: classifying Riemannian foliations of space forms and classifying isometric group actions on Riemannian symmetric spaces under additional hypothesis.

-In contrast, our focus is on Riemannian foliations of irreducible K\"ahler manifolds $(M^{n},g,J)$ of complex dimension $n= 2m \geq 2$ where the leaves are complex submanifolds (a \emph{complex Riemannian foliation}).
-Such foliations arise in many different contexts, two natural examples being as twistor spaces of quaternionic-K\"ahler manifolds and in the classification of closed nearly K\"ahler manifolds.
+In contrast, our focus is on Riemannian foliations of locally irreducible K\"ahler manifolds $(M^{2m},g,J), m \geq 2$ where the leaves are complex submanifolds (a \emph{complex Riemannian foliation}).
+Such foliations arise in many different contexts, two natural examples arising as twistor spaces of quaternionic-K\"ahler manifolds and in the classification of closed nearly K\"ahler manifolds.
 Our emphasis is on the local case, where existing classification results fail.
 This paper investigates questions which naturally arose from our previous independent work \cite{m}, \cite{murphy2}, \cite{Nagy1}, \cite{Nagy3}.

 The prototypical example of a twistor fibration comes from the two Hopf fibrations described by the diagram